 What style/colour are you going for?

-If you know what colour you want the cabinets then picking the worktops can be a lot easier.
+If you know what colour you want the new kitchen cabinets to be then picking the worktops will be a lot easier.
 Google images can be a great ally in helping you see examples of kitchens and their colour/worktop combinations.
 So get googling (or binging).

-Things to consider however obvious are that having high gloss doors and high gloss worktops can take the gloss of of both.
+Things to consider (however obvious) are that having high gloss doors and high gloss worktops can take the gloss away from both.
 When it comes to colour, white is popular but can create a clinical look and black can work well with almost any cupboard colour expect for black itself.
 Choose your colour based on whether you want the worktop/countertop to be highly visible or quietly subtle.